moreonion/campaignion/campaignion_tracking/package/README.md

 `window.campaignion_tracking_change_msg()` function.
 Currently only implemented for GTM.

-The different between tracking data and tracking context:
+The difference between tracking data and tracking context:
-"data" will be sent upstream as-is, a tracking "context" can be used in the specfici implementations to generate or enhance the data sent.
+"data" will be sent upstream as-is, a tracking "context" can be used in the specific implementations to generate or enhance the data sent.

 ## Channels